KBPsystem777/React-S3-fileuploads/README.md

 # React-S3-fileuploads

-An easy way to upload files to AWS S3 from a React App
+An easy way to upload files to AWS S3 from a React App - improved by [Koleen BP](https://koleenbp.com)

 This is the corresponding code for [This Medium Article](https://medium.com/@khelif96/uploading-files-from-a-react-app-to-aws-s3-the-right-way-541dd6be689)